WP Coupons Review & Tutorial On How To Build Your Own Coupon / Deal Site With WordPress

-Enable Clipboard.js: Cool feature this one when adding a code to your coupon and displaying it will show a pair of scissors users can click on to copy the code and input at checkout of the deal / coupon!
+Enable Clipboard.js: Cool feature this one when adding a code to your coupon and displaying it will show a pair of scissors users can click on to copy the code and input at the checkout of the deal/coupon!

 Prepend Permalink Structure: If you check this box, all coupon permalinks with be prepended with your front base.

-Custom Template Container Class: If you wanted to add a CSS class that will relate to some custom CSS (see setting below) for the container div, you can do so here.
+Custom Template Container Class: If you wanted to add a CSS class that will relate to some custom CSS (see set below) for the container div, you can do so here.

 Custom CSS: If you’re skilled with CSS and using the setting above you can make changes here.

 You can’t see the below two options in the screenshot above, however they are thus: